sasmaster/uncensored3D/README.md

 # uncensored3D

-This is the place of my experiments with EMSCRIPTEN, OpenGL ES3.0, WebGL2.0.
+This is the place of my experiments with EMSCRIPTEN, OpenGL ES3.0, WebGL2.0 , GPU Path rendering, and other stuff, which I find appropriate for public eyes.

 Also, I am going to write it all in C.

-Anyone is free to copy - paste.
+Anyone is free to copy - paste and use for whatever needs.
+Beware, this code is in very raw state, hence it is far from being suitable for any commercial use at the moment.

 Application dependencies: